ycechungAI/goose/documentation/docs/getting-started/providers.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>
-    1. Click `...` in the upper right corner
+    1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
-    2. Click `Advanced Settings`
+    2. Click the `Settings` button on the sidebar
     3. Next to `Models`, click the `browse` link
     4. Click the `configure` link in the upper right corner
     5. Press the `+` button next to OpenAI